System Designer #

 | Auto-Match button | Walks every unconnected pin that has a characteristic defined on it, asks the matching engine for a compatible channel from the current station, and creates the connection.
 Pins without a characteristic are skipped silently. |

 | Clear All button | Wipes every connection on the current fixture in memory.
-Does not trigger an on-disk write (see auto-save notes above) — the cleared state lives in the page until you add the next wire. |
+The saved file is not rewritten to the empty state (auto-save only writes when at least one connection exists) — the cleared state lives in the page until you add the next wire. |

 Design Surface #